 Inspection records prior to August 2017 are not available online due to changes in the inspection database.
-If you need to view an earlier inspection or do not see the information you are looking for, please contact your local Environmental Health Officer.

 This inspection information includes those retail food establishments located outside the Municipality of Anchorage and all Processors or Wholesalers within the state.
 The Municipality of Anchorage has its own food safety and sanitation program for retail food establishments.
 If you are looking for information about a restaurant or other type of food establishment located within the Municipality of Anchorage, please visit their Food Safety Inspection Results website.